-Your best start on a bachelor's degree and unlimited career opportunities

-Transfer from a UW Colleges' Campus

-Learning is for a lifetime, and education will not end in our classrooms.
+2009-2011 Your best start on a bachelor's degree and unlimited career opportunities Transfer from a UW Colleges Campus Learning is for a lifetime, and education will not end in our classrooms.
 When students decide to transfer to baccalaureate institutions, we can help.

-PLANNING FOR TRANSFER

-Since the UW Colleges is fully accredited by The Higher Learning Commission and a member of the North Central Association, the credits earned at the UW Colleges will be accepted by other colleges and universities in Wisconsin and throughout the country.
+PLANNING FOR TRANSFER Since the UW Colleges is fully accredited by The Higher Learning Commission and is a member of the North Central Association, the credits earned at the UW Colleges are accepted by most other colleges and universities in Wisconsin and throughout the country.
 Students do need to plan carefully, however, to ensure that they select the courses which will fulfill the specific requirements of the program of study they expect to pursue.
 The UW Colleges encourages students to consult their campus Student Services Office as early as possible for advice regarding transfer admission requirements and procedures.

-TRANSFER AND THE ASSOCIATE DEGREE

-The Associate of Arts and Science degree provides students with a smooth transfer.
-According to the UW System Undergraduate Transfer Policy, the Associate of Arts and Sciences degree (AAS) granted by the UW Colleges meets the university-wide general education requirements of a University of Wisconsin Bachelor's degree.
+TRANSFER AND THE ASSOCIATE'S DEGREE The Associate of Arts and Science degree provides students with a smooth transfer to baccelaureategranting institutions.
+According to the UW System Undergraduate Transfer Policy, the Associate of Arts and Science degree (AAS) granted by the UW Colleges meets the university-wide general education requirements of a University of Wisconsin bachelor's degree.
 However, some colleges and schools within a university may require transfer students to complete additional general education credits beyond the university-wide total if required of continuing students.
-In addition, the Associate degree may not necessarily satisfy competency or proficiency requirements, upper division general education courses, general education courses that are prerequisites integral to a particular program or major and which are required of continuing students, and requirements mandated by external professional accrediting associations or program approving agencies.
+In addition, the Associate's degree may not necessarily satisfy competency or proficiency requirements, upper division general education courses, general education courses that are prerequisites integral to a particular program or major and which are required of continuing students, and requirements mandated by external professional accrediting associations or program approving agencies.